entitledcoders/cherriebot/botenv/share/doc/yt_dlp/README.txt

 -   innertube_host: Innertube API host to use for all API requests; e.g. studio.youtube.com, youtubei.googleapis.com.
 Note that cookies exported from one subdomain will not work on others
--   innertube_key: Innertube API key to use for all API requests
+-   innertube_key: Innertube API key to use for all API requests.
+By default, no API key is used
 -   raise_incomplete_data: Incomplete Data Received raises an error instead of reporting a warning
+-   data_sync_id: Overrides the account Data Sync ID used in Innertube API requests.
+This may be needed if you are using an account with youtube:player_skip=webpage,configs or youtubetab:skip=webpage
+-   visitor_data: Overrides the Visitor Data used in Innertube API requests.
+This should be used with player_skip=webpage,configs and without cookies.
+Note: this may have adverse effects if used improperly.
+If a session from a browser is wanted, you should pass cookies instead (which contain the Visitor ID)
+-   po_token: Proof of Origin (PO) Token(s) to use for requesting video playback.
+Comma seperated list of PO Tokens in the format CLIENT+PO_TOKEN, e.g. youtube:po_token=web+XXX,android+YYY

 youtubetab (YouTube playlists, channels, feeds, etc.)